-Editor’s Note: This month we return to our occasional series profiling members of the ACRL staff.
-We’ll be featuring one of our fantastic staff members each month or so moving forward.
-You can learn more about all the ACRL staff on the association website in our new staff bios.
+Editor’s Note: This month we return to our occasional series profiling members of the ACRL staff, featuring new ACRL Content Strategist Erin Nevius.
+You can learn more about all the ACRL staff on the association website.

 1. Describe yourself in three words.
-Empathetic, enthusiastic, creative.
+Pragmatic, adventurous, wordy.

 2. What are you reading right now?
 I’ll do my best to stick to the highlights, I’m always in the middle of a lot of very different things!
 Right now I’m reading Parallel Stories, Péter Nádas’s novel about Hungary in the 20th century.
 I’ve been insatiably reading fiction that explores and contextualizes the 1900s ever since finishing Ken Follett’s excellent Century Trilogy last year.